TeeboneTing/my-vim-settings/README.md

 # my-vim-settings
-My Vim Settings and useful tools put here with installation commands
+My Vim, screen, bash, and tmux settings and useful tools put here with installation commands

 Also with a github branch display on your bash prompt

+Just use `./install_my_setting.sh` to install all settings